mapbender/mapbender-starter/CONTRIBUTING.md

 # How to contribute

 Third-party patches are essential for the preservation of high standards in Mapbender.

 We simply can't access the huge number of platforms and myriad configurations for running Mapbender.

 We want it as easy as possible to carry out changes to get the modules in your environment to run.

 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 # Submodules

 *Notice: this workflow is deprecated.*

-*This approach has been used a long time to develop and distribute Mapbender.
+This approach has been used a long time to develop and distribute Mapbender.

 Due to the course complexity and many changes in diverse bundles, located in different sub-modules, it was decided to adapt the development workflow in the next release of [Mapbender].*

 ## Definition

-[Submodule] - git repository, which is linked on the main "mapbender-starter" repository.
+[Submodule] - is git repository, which is linked to primary "mapbender-starter" repository.
-Git submodules is a part of git modularity,

 ## Description

-For now there are three submodules: [Mapbender], [FOM] and [OWS Proxy], located in ```application``` folder Each [submodule] contains one or many bundles.
+For now there are three submodules: [Mapbender], [FOM] and [OWS Proxy], located in ```application``` folder.
+Each [submodule] contains one or many bundles.

 ## Branches